 Well, it’s been a busy seven days in the chocolate world and Chocolate Week has culminated in the prestigious Chocolate Show in London this weekend.
 For me, the grand culmination is a Cocoa Runners box of bean to bar chocolates from around the world.
 I’m very excited.

 The team at Cocoa Runners have a particularly difficult job it seems.
 They spend their time travelling around the world in search of less well known artisan bean to bar (or even tree to bar) chocolate makers.
+Who wouldn’t be envious of a job like that?
 They get to try a myriad of different chocolate products and then select the best for our delectation.

 - gift boxes to suit whatever occasion you may require them for

 - a “chocolate library” from which you can choose any of the three hundred craft bars stocked.

 Cocoa Runners Chocolate Tasting Box

 The box I received was a discovery tasting one and when I broke into it, a whole new world of chocolate opened out before me.
 I found a pleasing selection of bars from different producers, most of which were beautifully packaged in foil and cardboard and all with varying tastes and textures.
 I’d not come across any of them before.

 A set of cards indicating the type of chocolate and background accompanied the box as did some guidelines on how to taste this food of the gods.
 Some of the cards were missing from my pack, which meant I didn’t get the detail on everything I had.